-Is there anyone who doesn’t like Mexican food?… serious question.
-These chicken enchiladas are filled with shredded chicken, hatch chilies, black beans, cheese, and a delicious homemade enchilada sauce.
+This shredded chicken enchilada recipe is easy and full of flavor!
+These chicken enchiladas are filled with shredded chicken, hatch chilies, black beans, cheese, and a delicious homemade enchilada sauce recipe too!

 Mexican food is just so full of flavor and usually always incorporates cheese, my favorite food group.
 These chicken enchiladas are packed with flavor and so much fun to make.